CLINICAL SUPERVISION · TEXAS LPC ASSOCIATE

 You are an LPC Associate in Texas working toward full licensure.
 You are not just counting hours.
 You want your supervision time to actually make you better, to develop real clinical skill, not just complete a requirement.

-You may be working with anxiety, OCD, trauma, or BFRBs; or you are drawn toward those specialties and want a supervisor who genuinely knows them.
-You have probably noticed that not every supervisor can teach what you actually want to learn.
+You may be working with anxiety, OCD, trauma, or BFRBs, or you may be drawn to those specialties and want a supervisor who genuinely understands them.
+You have probably noticed that not every supervisor can teach what you want to learn.

 If that describes you, this may be the right supervision relationship.
 Felix takes a limited number of supervisees, consistent with how he runs his therapy practice.
 Supervision done well requires real attention, and real attention requires limits.

-Supervision with Felix centers on case conceptualization, intervention skill, and clinical reasoning, not administrative paperwork.
+Supervision with Felix centers on case conceptualization, intervention skills, and clinical reasoning, not administrative paperwork.
 Each session is structured around your actual caseload: what is working, what is not, and why.

 Felix uses his specialty training to help supervisees develop real competency in evidence-based modalities, including Exposure and Response Prevention (ERP) for OCD, EMDR for trauma, Habit Reversal Training (HRT) for BFRBs, and ACT-informed approaches for anxiety.
-If you are working in or moving toward these areas, supervision here is designed to build that skill intentionally.
+If you are working in or moving toward these areas, supervision here is designed to intentionally build that skill.

 Supervision is also a place to develop your professional identity: your clinical values, your theoretical framework, and your understanding of ethics and scope.
 That is not secondary.
 That is the work.